arcegabriel/ColorGoogleCalendarEvents/README.md

 6. You will get prompted to authorize.
 Do so
 ![image](https://user-images.githubusercontent.com/24392647/202052868-0278292c-34c2-48c2-ad21-59cd8d23f5b9.png)
 7. Review the instructions.
 The script changes calendar events in a period of time (days before / after it runs).
 Enter how many days on the appropriate field
 8. Enter the string you want to match in the title.
-You can enter several strings comma separated, no spaces before or after comma.
+You can enter several strings comma separated
 9. Now to run the script manually: SCRIPT_STARTER > Run Manually
 10. Now to run the script automatically every 5 minutes: SCRIPT_STARTER > Run Automatically every 5 minutes.
 It will run even if spreadsheet is closed, computer turned off, etc
 11. If you want to cancel automatic run SCRIPT_STARTER > Cancel Automatic Run

 Best to test first to understand how it works:
 a.
-Enter "Gobbledegook" on the spreadsheet under PALE_RED for example (C14)
+Enter "Gobbledegook" on the spreadsheet under Title for example (C14)
 b.
+Enter gmail.com on the spreadsheet under Domains for example (D16)
+c.
 Create a calendar event with title "The word of the year is Gobbledegook for 2022" for today
-c.
+d.
+Create a calenader event and invite somebody with email @gmail.com for today
+e.
 Run script manually